DiegoSainzPardoLaso/Firefox-Classic-Theme-155/README.md

 ## Installation

 In a new tab, type **about:config** in the address bar and press Enter.
 Click the button accepting the risk.
 Search for **toolkit.legacyUserProfileCustomizations.stylesheets** and switch it's value from false to true.
+(As a side note, this should now be done automatically by the User.js file, but if the theme doesn't work, it would probably have something to do with this)

 Then in a new tab write **about:support**.
 Open the profile folder and paste the **chrome** folder and the **User.js** file inside it.